AGTTeam/OokamiData/patch_readme.txt

 Questions, comments or feedback?

 Join us down at the Anime Games Team Discord https://discord.com/invite/UUF7Zbm or stop by the thread on GBAtemp.

+===

+Changelog

+1.1
+- Fixed an issue with one dialog line getting stuck and not advancing in the third intimacy level up scene with Holo.